mm80843/T3.5/docs/Benef/PBN__Benef_126.md

 ## Articles mentionning this Benefit

 * [A Global Survey of Infection Control and Mitigation Measures for Combating the Transmission of COVID-19 Pandemic in Buildings Under Facilities Management Services](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_27.md)

+## Name of the Benefit

+Incorporating flexible policies, social distancing, information dissemination, and hygiene measures in building design improves infection control